How to buy Stockland (SGP) shares in Australia

-Stockland is a reit—diversified business based in Australia.
-Stockland shares (SGP) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $3.71 – an increase of 2.77% over the previous week.
+Stockland is a reit - diversified business based in Australia.
+Stockland shares (SGP) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
 Stockland has a trailing 12-month revenue of around $2.9 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Stockland